Kristfur/minesweeper/README.md

 ![CSS validation](docs/read-me-images/validator-css.JPG)

 - JS
-    - Five warnings showed up when checking with [JSHint](https://jshint.com/)
+    - Five warnings showed up when checking with [JSHint](https://jshint.com/).
     - Two of those warnings refer to declaring functions in loops referencing an outer scoped variable.
-For this, I was folowing a Code Institute example.
+For this, I was following a Code Institute example.
-    - The remaining three warnings are refering to 'optional catch binding' only being available is ES10.
+    - The remaining three warnings are referring to 'optional catch binding' only being available is ES10.

 ![JS validation](docs/read-me-images/validator-js.JPG)